 Why do we need volunteers to make a monthly contribution to the running costs?

 Running a radio station is an expensive proposition.
-As a community station, we endevour to provide the best facilities we can afford.
+As a community station, we endeavour to provide the best facilities we can afford.
 This often requires going to third parties such as advertisers and other supporters in the community, who are often willing to exchange funds, services or goods in exchange for advertisement on air, online, or both.
 But this doesn’t cover everything.
-We still have to cover the rent and bills for the premises, production costs for programming, the cost of the various broadcast licenses that keep us on air, and the costs incurred in maintaining our facilities and equipment in good working order.
+We still have to cover the rent and bills for the premises, production costs for programming, the cost of the various broadcast licenses that keep us on air, and the costs incurred in maintaining our facilities and keeping equipment in good working order.